kddubey/cappr/README.md

 Sometimes I get worried about bigger code changes.
 So consider additionally testing statistical performance by running an appropriate demo in [`demos`](https://github.com/kddubey/cappr/tree/main/demos).

+When you add a new testing module, add it to the list in `pyproject.toml`.
+The list is in order of dependencies: `Example` and `utils` must pass for the rest of the modules to pass.

 ### Docs